Pash3nlee/HackTheBox/Medium/README.md

-Here i will publicate writeups for active machines with difficulty raiting Medium
+Here I will publicate writeups for active machines with difficulty raiting Medium